-- 2.1 The Board comprises seven directors, namely, Mr. Chuang Wen Fu (Executive Chairman), Mr. Gu Cheng Hua (Executive), Mr. Yap Chin Kuan (Executive), Mr. Teow Joo Hwa (Executive), Mr. Chua Keng Hiang (Independent, Non-Executive), Mr. Teo Kiang Kok (Independent, Non-Executive) and Mr. Teng Cheong Kwee (Independent, Non-Executive). - 2.2 The independence of the independent non-executive directors is reviewed by the NC annually.
-The NC is of the view that the current Board, with independent non-executive Directors making up at least one-third of the Board and with the membership of the AC, NC and RC comprising wholly or largely of independent directors, has a significant independence element and there is an appropriate balance of power without any individual or small groups of individuals dominating the Board's decision-making processes. - 2.3 The Board is of the view that the size of the current board, comprising seven directors and taking into account the experience and core competencies of the directors, is appropriate for the Group given its current scope and scale of business.
+- 2.1 The Board comprises eight directors, namely, Mr. Chuang Wen Fu (Executive Chairman), Mr. Gu Cheng Hua (Executive), Mr. Yap Chin Kuan (Executive), Mr. Teow Joo Hwa (Executive), Mr. Chuang Tze Mon (Executive), Mr. Chua Keng Hiang (Independent, Non-Executive), Mr. Teo Kiang Kok (Independent, Non-Executive) and Mr. Teng Cheong Kwee (Independent, Non-Executive).
+Mr Chua has been appointed the Lead Independent Director. - 2.2 The independence of the independent non-executive directors is reviewed by the NC annually.
+The NC is of the view that the current Board, with independent non-executive Directors making up at least one-third of the Board and with the membership of the AC, NC and RC comprising wholly or largely of independent directors, has a significant independence element and there is an appropriate balance of power without any individual or small groups of individuals dominating the Board's decision-making processes. - 2.3 The Board is of the view that the size of the current board, comprising eight directors and taking into account the experience and core competencies of the directors, is appropriate for the Group given its current scope and scale of business.
 The NC has also ascertained that for the year under review, the Directors have devoted sufficient time and attention to the Group's affairs.